Dealing with council tax arrears

 Once you reach out, they’ll be able to advise you on possible options, including what to do if you’ve got multiple debts in your name.
 They’ll also be able to explain the different debt solutions that you may be able to apply for.

 If you’re struggling to keep up with your council tax, it might be that your finances are out of control.
 This is where creating a budget can help as it will highlight exactly where your money is coming from and going.
-You might even be able to identify areas where you save.
+You might even be able to find areas where you can save money each month.

 Whether you’re a Lowell customer or not, you can use our budget calculator tool to get a clear overview of your finances.
 Once you have this information, you’ll be able to figure out a budget that works better for you going forward.

-How long can council tax debts be chased?
+How many years can council tax debt be chased?

 Council tax debts are an ‘unsecured debt’.
-This means that they become ‘statute barred’ or ‘prescribed’ after a period of six years.
-For more information on exactly what this means, you can read our guide on statute barred debts.
+This means that they become ‘statute barred’ or ‘prescribed’ after six years.

 Can council tax debt be written off?